Back of House Staff | June 19, 2020, 12:55 PM CDT

 Turnover.
 It’s part and parcel of the restaurant industry.
 As one of the biggest employers of teenagers and students — both of whom don’t operate on year-round schedules — as well as seasonal staff and part-time employees, restaurants naturally face large attrition.
-And in times of economic uncertainy, holding on to staff is at the forefront of every restuarant owner’s mind.
+And in times of economic uncertainy, holding on to staff is at the forefront of every restaurant owner’s mind.
 That’s why effective communication is so important.
 These eight techniques will help you keep your staff close and keep your turnover low.

 To put the need for clear and consistent staff communication in stark perspective, consider this: In 2018, the turnover rate in the hospitality sector topped 70 percent for the fourth consecutive year, according to data from the Bureau of Labor Statistics’ Job Openings and Labor Turnover (JOLTS) program.
-During uncertain times, traditionally high turnover businesses like restaurants need to be focused more than ever on building a team loyalty through communications.
+During uncertain times, traditionally high turnover businesses like restaurants need to be focused more than ever on building team loyalty through communication.

 Spending hours developing just the right social media post can be great for advertising a new menu item, but don’t forget to clearly communicate with your staff as well.
 Develop an in-house email newsletter or put up a message board in the kitchen to get everyone on the same page.
 Consider using a library of restaurant flyer templates that can be customized to suit your needs.

 Shakespeare said “brevity is the soul of wit,” but that saying is also just a great pro-tip for communicating in general.
 Keep messages to staff short and succinct.

 Be honest about your business.
 Never underestimate the power of transparency.
 In times of turmoil, it’s critical that you own your issues and let your staff hear about them from you, not through the gossip grapevine, especially if it may result in temporary layoffs.
 Rather than hide problems, let your staff know so that any employment changes don’t come as a surprise.